yutongwangBIT/SP-Loop/README.md

 # SP-Loop
 ## A robust and effienct loop closure detection approach for hybrid terrestrial and aerial vehicles (HyTAVs)

 Our system is developed on the basis of the state-of-the-art [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), which contains visual-inertial odometry (vins_estimator), pose graph optimization, and loop closure detection (loop_fusion).
 In this work, our proposed loop closure detection approach is used to replace VINS-Loop to improve robustness against viewpoint changes.
-The original VINS-Loop also can be run and tested in our code.
 The flow diagram, illustrating three main stages and the pipeline, is shown as below:.

 <img src="https://github.com/yutongwangBIT/SP-Loop/blob/master/support_files/image/pipeline.jpg" width = 80% height = 80% />